daniel-d-wu/Macroeconomic-Models-in-Python-/README.md

 ## 1. "mp_compute.ipynb"
       This file builds the Mehra and Prescott (1985) model.

-### 2. "mp_compile.ipynb"
+## 2. "mp_compile.ipynb"
-      This file compiles the code from the previous file and produces tables of parameter values.
-The insight of this model is that risk aversion is calibrated to be ~15 (very high) in order to achieve an equity premium of 6-7%.
+      This file compiles the code from the previous file and produces tables of parameter values. \n The insight of this model is that risk aversion is calibrated to be ~15 (very high) in order to achieve an equity premium of 6-7%.

-### 3. "lrr_model.ipynb"
+## 3. "lrr_model.ipynb"
       This file builds the Bansal and Yaron (2004) Long Run Risk Model.